stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 });
 ```
 #### Thoughts
 This `TodoView` will represent an individual item.
-It will be an `<li>` with some custom functionality, handling click, double click, and submit events, enabling a user to edit and save a To Do.
+It will be an `<li>` with some custom functionality handling click, double click, and submit events, enabling a user to edit and save a To Do item.

 ### `scripts/templates/todo.ejs`